Overview

 Step 1

-Collect together all of the things you need and find a space to make your seeds bombs that can get messy.
-Doing this activity outside would be great if it isn’t windy or raining.
+Collect together all of the things you need to make your seeds bombs.
+Find a space that you don’t mind getting a bit messy.
+Doing this activity outside would be great as long as it isn’t windy or raining.

 Step 2